 We will teach you how to produce dynamic compositions with very specific techniques, which often help the intermediate artist get out of their painting ruts with helpful guidance and natural encouragement

-The next two weeks of your art class in Canterbury are dedicated to watercolour, a medium which can be deceptively easy to work with.
+The next few weeks of your art class in Canterbury are dedicated to watercolour, a medium which can be deceptively easy to work with.
 In fact it is very much the opposite.
 The course begins with a run through of the materials and tools needed to paint with watercolour, the various application techniques, such as wet on dry, wet on wet, dry on wet, the use of salt and sponges.

 Our fantastic tutors will show you the importance of paper preparation and stretching, and how to mix different pigments on your palette, to create the perfect tonal harmonies.

 By the end of the two weeks, you will have a collection of watercolour paintings you will be justifiably proud of.

 By far most popular medium due to its versatility and ability to create many different styles of art.
 Acrylic paints can be watered down, however when applied straight from the tube they take on a thicker, impasto quality which dry much faster, making your whole composition much easier to work with.

 The richness in colour when applied with both brushes and a palette knife is a sight to be seen, with pupils often choosing this type of medium to work with permanently in the future.

 The returning students to the art class in Canterbury will have the confidence to create more challenging pieces of art, really improving their skills, taking them to another level altogether!

 A great piece of art deserves to be prominently displayed…we will teach you how to do this using techniques that will also help preserve and protect your artwork from external damaging conditions.